Hello workawayer. We would like to invite you to our home, an old, large, historic house at Nesodden.

 The autumn and the winter frost, is also very beautiful.
 And during the winter we have to deal with a lot of snow, and are of course doing winter sports.
 They say that Norwegians are born with skis on their feet, well, sometimes we might go skiing..
 Cross country skiing or downhill, or just go outside playing in the snow.
 We also like to go ice skating on the frozen lake next to the house.

-Type of help required from travelers :
+Some type of help required from travelers :

-- painting an old caravan
+- painting two old caravans

 - building some fences out of branches

-- building a patio, groundwork with gravel
+- building a permaculture garden

 - wash the walls and ceilings inside the main house